 Winter is here!
 So bring us some tea!

-The coldest time of year is upon us, and everyone around me is diligently starting to get their winter jackets and ski boots up from the cellar, buying ginger bread and putting winter tires on their cars (well, it really is time).
 I, on the other hand, am first of all concentrating on the pure winter enjoyment basics: candles, an ample repertoire of colorful woolly socks and of course: tea.
 Even in my blog from last year, “OFF THE SLOPES AND INTO THE EVENING: thermal spa, tea and a herbal baths,“ I went into more detail with regards to my winter highlight of tea drinking.
 In addition to this, I would like to give you another fitting recipe, as well as some more ideas on how to make your own homemade winter punch.

 Thank god for tea….I am so happy I was not born before tea (Sydney Smith (1771-1845))